 The conflict between Shaykhīs and other Shīʿīs is explored in Part Three.
-The discrimination and hostility which the different branches of Shaykhīs were subject to are another significant factor in the making of the Kirmāniyya.
-To allegations of apostasy and ritual impurity (pp. 156f.) the Kirmānī leaders responded in kind by putting particular emphasis on the concepts of “unbelief” in their doctrinal works and closing themselves further off from the bulk of Shīʿīs (pp. 163-74), while other Shaykhī branches looked to bridging or downplaying doctrinal controversies (p.
+The discrimination and hostility to which the different branches of the Shaykhīs were subject are another significant factor in the making of the Kirmāniyya.
+To allegations of apostasy and ritual impurity (pp. 156f.), Kirmānī leaders responded in kind by putting particular emphasis on the concepts of “unbelief” in their doctrinal works and closing themselves further off from most Shīʿīs (pp. 163–74), while other Shaykhī branches looked to bridging or downplaying doctrinal controversies (p.
 177).
-Hermann describes two events from 1898 in Tabrīz and 1905 in Kirmān, when polemics eventually escalated into armed conflict, to illustrate how an interplay of different actors competing for power was responsible for hostility towards and at times violent persecution of Shaykhīs.
-The mechanisms described well and in detail by Hermann are a pattern which can be largely identified for pogroms against other minorities as well, e.g., Ṣūfīs (pp. 177f.), Jews (p.
+Hermann describes two events—one 1898 in Tabrīz and one in 1905 in Kirmān—when polemics eventually escalated into armed conflict to illustrate how the interplay between various actors competing for power was responsible for hostility towards and, at times, violent persecution of Shaykhīs.
+The mechanisms are described well and in detail by Hermann and are a template for pogroms against other minorities as well, like the Ṣūfīs (pp. 177f.), Jews (p.
 186), Bābīs and Bahāʾīs.
-Usually, attacks were instigated by a low- to middle-ranking cleric (pp. 157, 164f., 185f., 195), the local governors would at times be complicit or sometimes incapable of resistance (cf. pp. 181f., 187ff.).
-Local thugs (pp. 161f., 187f.) supported by a mob of incited inhabitants would then act as the executors of the clerics’ verdict.
-The Kirmānīs, unlike other minorities, were relatively well-connected through familial relationships with the Qājār dynasty and thus not only enjoyed some protection but even dared to take up arms and fight back (pp. 195-200).
-The main motive identified by Hermann for anti-Shaykhī campaigns was the creation of an enemy, an external or internal “other” in order to close ranks and define identity (p.
+Usually, attacks were instigated by a low-to-middle ranking cleric (pp. 157, 164f., 185f., 195), with the local governors at times either complicit or incapable of resistance (cf. pp. 181f., 187ff.).
+Local thugs (pp. 161f., 187f.), supported by an incited mob of inhabitants, would then act as the executors of the cleric’s verdict.
+The Kirmānīs, unlike other minorities, were relatively well connected by family with the Qājār dynasty and, thus, not only enjoyed some protection but even dared to take up arms and fight back (pp. 195–200).
+The main motive identified by Hermann for anti-Shaykhī campaigns was the creation of an enemy, an external or internal “other” in order to close ranks and define an identity (p.
 158).
-Beyond Shaykhī persecutions, Hermann’s findings help to further clarify the general reasons behind frequent outbursts of religious persecution in the late Qājār period, which were rarely borne out of pure religious zeal.
+Beyond those on the persecution of Shaykhīs, Hermann’s findings help to further clarify the general reasons behind the frequent outbursts of religious persecution in the late Qājār period which were rarely borne out of pure religious zeal.